gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Separated Illegal Guides/Illegal Items Guide.md

 **Infdev 20100625-2**
 - Added Spawners which can be mined up by hand and will drop as an item, also Infinite Water Source items would convert to a Spawner as well

+**Alpha 1.0.5-2**
+- Snowballs in this version would stack to 64 allowing for overstacked snowballs

+**Alpha 1.0.11**
+- Buckets of Milk can be stackable to 64

+**Alpha 1.1.1**
+- Fishing Rods would stack to 64 in this version
+- Eggs can stack to 64 in this version